February 25, 2025

 1. Always start with ASME B16.5/B16.47 if the project is North American.

-2. Translate European PNs to Class via an indicative table, but systematically check pressure/temperature curves.
+2. Translate European PN into Class using an indicative table, but always verify pressure/temperature curves.

 3. Specify the flange face (RF, FF, RTJ) according to the fluid and pressure.

-4. Document material certificates (NA compliant MTRs, EN 10204 accepted if equivalent).
+4. Document material certificates (NA compliant MTRs, EN 10204 accepted if equivalencies).

 5. Check local availability of gaskets and flanges to avoid downtime.